AnotherKamila/bc-thesis/src/1-spec.md

 Reliability {#spec:reliability}
 -----------

-Points of access should be accessible even when things go wrong, specifically partial power or network outages must not make controllers stop allowing access nor lose access logs.
+Points of access should be accessible even when things go wrong; specifically partial power or network outages must not make controllers stop allowing access nor lose access logs.
 Server failure must also cause no problems.

-Furthermore, allowing for a simple implementation of server failover would be a good idea.
+Furthermore, the design and implementation should allow for a simple server failover mechanism.

 Security {#spec:security}
 --------

-As Deadlock may be used to protect valuable resources, such as computer rooms or labs, it must allow access if and only if it should.[^power] Logs or card IDs may be private, so they must not leak.
+As Deadlock may be used to protect valuable resources, such as computer rooms or labs, it must allow access when and only when it should.[^power] Logs or card IDs may be private, so they must not leak.
 Deadlock will be employed in publicly accessible places, meaning we cannot assume a private communication channel.
 Therefore all communication in both directions must be secret and authenticated.

 [^power]: See \ref{spec:other:power-outage} for the discussion of power outages.